SaajanM/personal-website/personal-website/content/projects.md

 # Current Projects
 These projects are under works and/or do not have showcases

+## Home Lab
+Learning docker, Proxmox, and other virtualization software.
+Exploring software defined networking by implementing various network & routing protocols from the ground up.

+---
+# Other Projects
+A list of past and postponed projects that lack production environments

 ## Tools for Teaching Theoretical Computer Science | github="https://github.com/DaymudeLab/CSE355-MachineDesign"
 I helped Professor Joshua Daymude to develop Arizona State University's first online offering of CSE355: Intro to Theoretical Computer Science.
 One of my responsibilities